Social-Computer/RecoinPyBossaRestTaskCollector/README.md

 If there are no records matching the request, response will be  {"message":""}

-### Pagination
+##### Pagination

-All request are given a default value of limit=200 and can be overridden alongside with offset.
+All requests are given a default value of limit=200 and can be overridden alongside with offset.
 For example, http://domain.org/RecoinRestController/Project?limit={limit}&offset={offset}
 Note that with each Json response there is a field "offset" that indicates whether you need to make another request with the given "offset" field value.
 A value of zero indicates that the complete list is retrieved.

 ## Acknowledgements